 Eligibility Criteria

-1. The entrant must have been a student on or after January 1 of the relevant year.
+- The entrant must have been a student (PhD, masters, or undergraduate) on or after January 1 of the relevant year.

-3. One or more advisors may appear as co-authors on the paper, but the student’s contributions must make-up the majority of the paper.
+- One or more advisors may appear as co-authors on the paper, but the student’s contributions must make up the majority of the paper.
 Note that the submission to the competition may be different from a journal submission, in order to potentially highlight the results to which the student made the most significant contributions.

-6. The paper must not have won a prize (1st or 2nd) in a previous INFORMS competition.
+- The paper must not have placed (1st, 2nd, 3rd, etc.) or been selected as a finalist in a previous INFORMS competition.